 Property tax is levied on the officially assessed values or "patrimonial value" of the buildings located in the territory of each municipality.
 The calculation of the patrimonial value takes into consideration the cost of the building, the average value of the land, the location of the property, etc.

 The applicable rate is defined annually by each municipality in a decision taken by the respective municipal assembly.
 Rural properties are taxed at 0.8% while urban properties are taxed from 0.30% to 0.50%.
-Properties not updated in accordance to the new property tax rules are taxed from 0.50% to 0.80%.
-However, if the property owner resides in a low-tax jurisdiction place, then the applicable rate is 7.50%.
+Properties not updated in accordance with the new property tax rules are taxed from 0.50% to 0.80%.
+You can find IMI rates here.

 Additional Property Tax (AIMI)